Beth Israel Deaconess Medical Center

 3. IL23/IL17 axis in SLE - Double negative (CD3+CD4-CD8-) T cells are expanded in SLE patients and we found to produce IL-17 and more interestingly to populate the kidneys of patients with lupus nephritis.
 In humans, double negative T cells appear to arise from CD8+ cells and in mice they expand under the influence of IL23.
 Ongoing studies in humans and in genetically engineered mice will determine the origin, developmental requirements and pathogenicity of double negative cells.

 4. Tissue Injury Program.
 We have demonstrated, using a mouse model of mesenteric ischemia/reperfusion (I/R) model that autoantibodies such, as anti-DNA, cardiolipin, histones and RNP, infused in mice resistant to RI, Rag1-/-, do not cause any tissue injury unless the mice undergo I/R. We have shown that these antibodies bind to neoantigens expressed on IR-stressed tissues, activate complement and execute pathology.
-More recently we have demonstrated the role of platelets in spreading injury to remote organs.
+We have identified the cellular components that are involved in the expression of local and remote tissue injury and current studies dissect cytokine and molecular pathways that are involved.
+Specifically, emphasis is given to IL-17, the activation of the inflammasome and molecular mechanism that lead to vascular leakage.
 The goal of these studies is to decipher mechanisms of tissue injury and develop approaches to limit damage.

 1. Tsokos, G. C. (2011).
 Disease Pathogenesis: Systemic lupus erythematosus.
 N. Engl.
 J. Med.
 365:2110-21.